joantolos/blog/content/blog/angularTutorial.md

 # Deployment on Heroku

-Heroku is a Platform As A Service
+**{{< url-link "Heroku" "http://www.heroku.com" >}}** is a Platform As A Service that lets you build and deploy apps in a very easy and direct way.
+I use Heroku for almost every proof of concept that I do, in fact, this very site is hosted there.

 The original tutorial application used the Angular CLI to make the build and the deployment on your localhost.
 Then we have separated the webpack building process from the client, so we can run it independently.
 Now we have a way to run the build on Heroku.
 But on the server side, you will need some embedded server to serve the pages.
 The most used is {{< url-link "Express for NodeJS" "https://expressjs.com/" >}}.
 So, first of all let's include the dependency (and fix some others):